brianbirir/mosquitto-docker/README.md

 ## Testing

-Mosquitto comes with a MQTT client by default i.e. `mosquitto_pub` and `mosquitto_sub` clients.
+Mosquitto comes with MQTT clients by default i.e. `mosquitto_pub` and `mosquitto_sub` clients.
 Ensure that the Docker instance of Mosquitto is running.

 * First run a subscriber client in one terminal: